onionshare/onionshare/docs/source/tor.rst

 After it boots up again, open OnionShare and click the "⚙" icon in it.
 Under "How should OnionShare connect to Tor?" choose "Connect using socket file".
 Set the socket file to be ``/var/run/tor/control``.
-Under "Tor authentication options" choose "No authentication, or cookie authentication".
+Under "Tor authentication settings" choose "No authentication, or cookie authentication".
 Click the "Test Connection to Tor" button.

 If all goes well, you should see "Connected to the Tor controller".